 It did not take long for Tiger to get accustomed to Augusta National.
 It took him just three events to record his record-breaking win there in 1997 where he won by 12 shots.
 He was only 21-years old.

 He has missed the cut just once; in 1996 at his second Masters tournament.
 That disappointment clearly did not effect his confidence as he would blitz the field a year later.

-But Woods has defied expectations his whole life.
+As alluded to above, many people still question Tiger’s fitness, but Woods has defied expectations his whole life.

 The 15-time Major Champion may not be the same player that dominated world golf for prolonged periods, but he is still Tiger Woods and as long as Tiger Woods is competing, you simply cannot write him off.
 Especially at Augusta.